 The good news is that most airlines will now pay for your Type Rating (the course which converts your licence to the airline type you will be flying eg: Airbus, Boeing) which can cost in the region of £30,000.
 Most, if not all of this cost, is now being paid by the airline employing you.
 A huge saving in the process of becoming an airline pilot.
 It is worth noting that the airline will probably require a ‘bond’ period, meaning if you leave before the bond is over you will need to pay back a proportion of the Type Rating cost.

 UKFlying offer advice on which training providers to use, whether it be for the integrated or modular route.
-Get in touch for more info, we are a free service helping aspiring airline pilots achieve their dreams.
+Get in touch for more info on the flying courses, but we can unfortunately not advice on ways to secure funding.